All guides

 Flavored compounded tablet

 Prepared at a veterinary pharmacy in a specific flavor (chicken, fish, etc.).
-An excellent option if your pet refuses all other methods.
+An excellent option if your pet refuses everything else.

 By prescription